qgis/QGIS-Documentation/docs/user_manual/working_with_vector/vector_properties.rst

 |overlay| The :guilabel:`QGIS Server` tab consists of :guilabel:`Description`,
 :guilabel:`Attribution`, :guilabel:`MetadataURL`, and :guilabel:`LegendUrl` sections.

-You can add or edit a title and abstract for the layer in the :guilabel:`Description` section.
-It's also possible to define a :guilabel:`Keyword list` here.
+From the :guilabel:`Description` section, you can change the :guilabel:`Short name` used to reference the layer in requests.
+You can also add or edit a :guilabel:`Title` and :guilabel:`Abstract` for the layer, or define a :guilabel:`Keyword list` here.
 These keyword lists can be used in a metadata catalog.
 If you want to use a title from an XML metadata file, you have to fill in a link in the :guilabel:`DataUrl` field.

 Use :guilabel:`Attribution` to get attribute data from an XML metadata catalog.